-Versteeg’s scholarly articles have appeared in, among others, Diálogos hispánicos, Foro Hispánico, Gestos, Excavatio, España Contemporánea, New Comparison, Bulletin of Spanish Studies, Hispania, Journal of Iberian and Latinamerican Studies, ALEC, Hecho teatral, Moenia, and Siglo Diecinueve.
+Versteeg’s scholarly articles have appeared in, among others, Diálogos hispánicos, Foro Hispánico, Gestos, Excavatio, España Contemporánea, New Comparison,cover of Journalerso de la pluma Bulletin of Spanish Studies, Hispania, Journal of Iberian and Latinamerican Studies, ALEC, Hecho teatral, Moenia, and Siglo Diecinueve.
 She also authored several book chapters, among others in Au natural: Rereading Hispanic Naturalism, edited by J. P. Spicer-Escalante and Lara Anderson, and in Perfiles del heroismo en la literatura hispanica de entresiglos (XIX-XX), edited by Luis Alvarez-Castro and Denise DuPont (2013).

-Currently, she is working on two projects: a book on the theater of Emilia Pardo Bazán titled Postcolonial proposals: Emilia Pardo Bazan’s Theatrical Vision of a New Spain, and Divas and Chorus Girls, a study of representations of female performers in 19th and early 20th century Spain.
-Versteeg is also editing a volume on Pardo Bazan in the MLA’s Approaches to Teaching World Literatures series (with Susan Walter, U Denver).
+Currently, she is working on a project called Divas and Chorus Girls, a study of representations of female performers in 19th and early 20th century Spain.
+Versteeg is also editing a volume on Pardo Bazan in the MLA’s Approaches to Teaching World Literatures series (with Susan Walter, U Denver), and one on Spanish Realism (with Mary Coffey, Pomona College).
 She has been awarded a Cramer Award and a Cramer professorship (2012-2014) for excellence in research and teaching.
+In 2016 she was awarded a Mortar Board outstanding educator award.
 Previously, she received a Grotius research fellowship from the University of Amsterdam.

 Dissertators working with Margot Versteeg have recently worked or are currently working on a series of topics related to performance studies (adultery in 19th and early-20th century plays, female performances of violence, and theatre under Franco’s dictatorship).